 8 Undeniable Differences Between The Western And Eastern Parts Of Montana

-Eastern Montana and Western Montana have some dramatic differences.
-While we all unite for our love of the Treasure State and all it stands for, which part of the state you call home may depend on your job of choice, your hobbies or your personal preferences.
-If you have a Montana area code, you’re already doing something right … but here are the most obvious differences between East and West.
+There’s no doubt about it, Eastern Montana and Western Montana have some dramatic differences.
+While we all unite for our love of the Treasure State and all it stands for, which part of the state you call home may depend on your job of choice, your hobbies, or your personal preferences.
+If you have a Montana area code, you’re already doing something right … but here are the most obvious differences when comparing western vs eastern Montana.